Efficient Graph Condensation via Gaussian Process: Experiments

 \subsection{Parameter Sensitivity Analysis}

 To analyze the sensitivity of the proposed method to hyperparameters, we conduct experiments by varying two key parameters: $\beta$ in GP and the power $k$ of the adjacency matrix $A$ in the calculation of covariance function.
-These experiments are performed on multiple datasets, including Cora, Citeseer, Pubmed, Photo, Computer, and Ogbn-arxiv, with $\beta$ set to ${ 10^{-3}, 10^{-2}, 10^{-1}, 0.5, 1, 5, 10 }$.
-For the Reddit dataset, $\beta$ is adjusted to ${ 10^{-3}, 10^{-2}, 10^{-1}, 1, 10 }$.
-The parameter $k$ is tested with values ${1, 2, 3, 4, 5}$ for the Cora, Citeseer, Pubmed, Photo, and Computer datasets, and ${1, 2, 3, 4}$ for Ogbn-arxiv and Reddit.
+These experiments are performed on multiple datasets, including Cora, Citeseer, Pubmed, Photo, Computer, and Ogbn-arxiv, with $\beta$ set to $\{ 10^{-3}, 10^{-2}, 10^{-1}, 0.5, 1, 5, 10 \}$.
+For the Reddit dataset, $\beta$ is adjusted to $\{ 10^{-3}, 10^{-2}, 10^{-1}, 1, 10 \}$.
+The parameter $k$ is tested with values $\{1, 2, 3, 4, 5\}$ for the Cora, Citeseer, Pubmed, Photo, and Computer datasets, and $\{1, 2, 3, 4\}$ for Ogbn-arxiv and Reddit.
 The condensation sizes for the datasets are fixed as follows: 70 for Cora, 60 for Citeseer, 30 for Pubmed, 80 for Photo, 100 for Computer, 90 for Ogbn-arxiv, and 77 for Reddit.
 All combinations of $\beta$ and $k$ are evaluated, and the average classification accuracy is computed over multiple iterations.
 The results, illustrated in Figure~\ref{fig:para1} and Figure~\ref{fig:para2}, show the classification accuracy achieved on the condensed graph for each parameter setting.
 In these figures, darker bar colors correspond to higher classification accuracy.

 As shown in Figure~\ref{fig:para1}, which depicts the results for experiments condensing only node features, the accuracy is generally insensitive to parameter changes.
 For the Cora dataset, performance improves significantly and stabilizes when $k > 1$.
 The Citeseer dataset maintains high classification accuracy even for smaller $k$ values.
 The Pubmed dataset achieves favorable and stable results when $\beta$ is small, while the Photo dataset performs best and remains stable for smaller $k$ values.
 Among these datasets, the Computers dataset exhibits the most stable performance, with only minor variations when $\beta$ is large.
-For large-scale datasets, Ogbn-arxiv shows minimal sensitivity to both parameters, whereas Reddit performs poorly when $\beta$ and $k$ are large.
+Ogbn-arxiv is insensitive to both parameters, whereas Reddit performs poorly when $\beta$ and $k$ are large.

 Figure~\ref{fig:para2} illustrates the results when both structural and feature information are condensed.
 A consistent trend can be observed: performance degrades significantly when both $k$ and $\beta$ are large.
 Conversely, the method achieves better results when both $k$ and $\beta$ are small.